Convair B-36 Peacemaker: Crew experience

-Due to its massive size, the B-36 was never considered sprightly or agile; Lieutenant General James Edmundson likened it to "sitting on your front porch and flying your house around".
-Crew compartments were nonetheless cramped, especially when occupied for 24 hours by a crew of 15 in full flight kit.
+Due to its size, the B-36 was never sprightly or agile.
+Lieutenant General James Edmundson likened it to "sitting on your front porch and flying your house around".
+Crew compartments were nonetheless cramped, especially when occupied for 24 hours by a crew of 15.

 War missions would have been one-way, taking off from forward bases in Alaska or Greenland, overflying the USSR, and landing in Europe, Morocco, or the Middle East.
-Veteran crews recall feeling confident in their ability to fly the planned missions, but not to survive weapon delivery, as the aircraft may not have been fast enough to escape the blast.
-These concerns were borne out by the 1954 Operation Castle tests, in which B-36s were flown at the combat distance from the detonations of bombs in the 15-megaton range.
-At distances believed typical of wartime delivery, aircraft suffered extensive flash and blast damage.
+Veteran crews recall feeling confident in their ability to fly the missions, but not to survive weapon delivery, as the aircraft were not fast enough to escape the blast.
+These concerns were confirmed by the 1954 Operation Castle tests, in which B-36s were flown at combat distances from detonations of bombs in the 15-megaton range.
+At distances typical of wartime delivery, aircraft suffered extensive flash and blast damage.

 Experiments

 The B-36 was employed in a variety of aeronautical experiments throughout its service life.
 Its immense size, range, and payload capacity lent itself to use in research and development programs.
 These included nuclear propulsion studies, and "parasite" programs in which the B-36 carried smaller interceptors or reconnaissance aircraft.

 In May 1946, the Air Force began the Nuclear Energy for the Propulsion of Aircraft project, which was followed in May 1951 by the Aircraft Nuclear Propulsion (ANP) program.
 The ANP program used modified B-36s to study shielding requirements for an airborne reactor to determine whether a nuclear-powered aircraft was feasible.
 Convair modified two B-36s under the MX-1589 project.
 The Nuclear Test Aircraft was a B-36H-20-CF (serial number 51-5712) that had been damaged in a tornado at Carswell AFB on 1 September 1952.
-This aircraft, designated the XB-36H (and later NB-36H), was modified to carry a 1 MW, air-cooled nuclear reactor in the aft bomb bay, with a four-ton lead disc shield installed in the middle of the aircraft between the reactor and the cockpit.
+This aircraft, redesignated the XB-36H (and later NB-36H), was modified to carry a 1 MW, air-cooled nuclear reactor in the aft bomb bay, with a four-ton lead disc shield installed in the middle of the aircraft between the reactor and the cockpit.
 A number of large air intake and exhaust holes were installed in the sides and bottom of the aircraft's rear fuselage to cool the reactor in flight.
 On the ground, a crane would be used to remove the 35000 lb reactor from the aircraft.
 To protect the crew, the highly modified cockpit was encased in lead and rubber, with a 1 ft leaded glass windshield.
-The reactor was operational, but did not power the aircraft; its sole purpose was to investigate the effect of radiation on aircraft systems.
+The reactor was operational, but did not power the aircraft as its purpose was to investigate the effect of radiation.
 Between 1955 and 1957, the NB-36H completed 47 test flights and 215 hours of flight time, during 89 of which the reactor was critical.